-This study proposes potential variants of a model that could be discussed with the stakeholders in order to enable more effective harmonised calculations and ensuring a wider availability to users of residual mixes for all types of energy.
+This study further proposes potential variants of a model in order to enable more effective harmonised calculations and ensuring a wider availability to users of residual mixes for all types of energy.
+It has been subject to an open stakeholder consultation.